queer-community-allies/queer-community-allies/resources/index.md

 ## 🏳️‍🌈 For Teachers

-- Idea: Introduce yourself with your pronouns to your students and coworkers.
+- Introduce yourself with your pronouns to your students and coworkers.
 - Idea: Put just one rainbow sticker somewhere in your space, or wear a rainbow pin on your lanyard.
-- There are lots of ways to show allyship!
+There are lots of ways to show allyship!
 Find something that feels true to you.
 - Did you know?
 [News: Utah Repeals 'No Promo Homo' Law](https://www.hrw.org/news/2017/03/21/utah-repeals-no-promo-homo-law)
 - [GLSEN Educator Resources](https://www.glsen.org/resources/educator-resources)
 - [Harvard Graduate School of Education Making Caring Common Project: Supporting LGBTQIA Youth Resource List](https://mcc.gse.harvard.edu/resources-for-educators/supporting-lgbtqia-youth-resource-list)